pablopenlop/gradewing_guide/docs/other.md

 git config --global credential.helper store
 ```

+!!! tip "Perform this once.
+The first time you run a git fetch afterward, enter your GitHub Personal Access Token (PAT) as the password.
+It will be saved indefinitely."

 #### Environment Configuration Reload

 !!! note "Synchronizes the current terminal session with the latest updates made in aliases and functions."